CASE STUDY : Carytown Merchant Association, Carytown Sign

 DESCRIPTION:

-The Carytown Merchants Association partnered with the City of Richmond to commission a new gateway sign celebrating one of the city’s most iconic districts.
-Wellcraft MFG was selected to fabricate the custom sign, which features neon-lit, bent aluminum channel letters suspended between two monolithic cabinets—a bold reinterpretation of the beloved original.
-Blending vintage character with modern engineering, the new Carytown sign serves as both a landmark and a tribute to the neighborhood’s rich cultural identity.
+The sign features custom bent, neon-lit channel letters housed by an aluminum cabinet and suspended between two monolithic support poles.
+A split between vintage character with modern engineering, the Carytown sign serves as both a landmark and a tribute to the neighborhood’s rich cultural identity.

 Client Concept

 3) Maintain structural integrity - the CMA specifically wanted the sign to span over both lanes of Cary Street.
+For this reason we had the sign reviewed and approved by the city’s engineers before any fabrication was started.

 Challenges